nazoink/nazoink/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning ...
-More about Microsoft Azure functions, Dapper, MS memory caching and Java Spring Boot.
+More about Microsoft Azure functions, Dapper, MS memory caching, Java Spring Boot and React.
 - ⚡ Fun fact: ...
 I like to fly quadcopter drones like the DJI Spark.

 To learn more about my skills, experience, and projects check out my ePortfolio: <{To be added}>.